MariaFlyAway/Project_3_FYS-STK3155/README.md

 #### `Generation/`
 Contains all files related to implementation of the neural net.
+- `evaluation`: notebook with generation evaluation for different temperatures.
 - `generation`: notebook with implementation of recurrent neural net for generating new text based on previous works.
 - `rnn`: class implementation of recurrent neural net.
 - `textdataset_generation`: class implementation of dataset for `PyTorch` interface